AAP-R-D/ansible-scripts-public/AAP_execution.md

-1.created the CI/CD Pipeline for lambda
+Corrected:
-and Unfortunately, the lambda function is continuously loading and causing the pipeline to fail.
+Created a CI/CD pipeline for Lambda, but unfortunately, the Lambda function is continuously loading, causing the pipeline to fail.

+Corrected:
+Gathered information on the major requirements of SonarQube.

+Corrected:
-2.Geting the infomation of sonar qube major requirements 3.Understanding and triggered the playbooks dynamically by using API calls.
+Understood and triggered the playbooks dynamically by making API calls.

-4.completed the following Ansible use cases: a.Code Deployment to Multiple Servers with Automated Notification Trigger b.Restart The Servers On AWS by using scheduler c.Service restarts d.Software installation e.Disk cleanup f.OS/Info g.CPU availability
+Corrected:
+Completed the following Ansible use cases:
+a.
+Deployed code to multiple servers with an automated notification trigger
+b.
+Restarted the servers on AWS using a scheduler
+c.
+Restarted services
+d.
+Installed software
+e.
+Cleaned up disk space
+f.
+Retrieved OS information
+g.
+Checked CPU availability.

+Corrected:
-5.Working on custom execution environment creation.
+Working on creating a custom execution environment.

+Regenerate response